phalt/swapi/swapi/templates/docs.md

 - ```hair_color``` *string*
 -- The hair color of this person.
 Will be "unknown" if not known or "n/a" if the person does not have hair.
 - ```height``` *string*
--- The height of the person in meters.
+-- The height of the person in centimeters.
 - ```mass``` *string*
 -- The mass of the person in kilograms.
 - ```skin_color``` *string*